Undergraduate Computer Science Degrees

 Cybersecurity focuses on the protection of digital assets.
 More specifically, it is the study of methods to protect and defend computers, computer networks, and the data they hold, against damage, unauthorized access, and illegal exploitation.

 - BS Computer Science

-Offers a deep foundation in the main areas of computing, a wide range of available concentrations to pursue specialized knowledge in fields such as cybersecurity, gaming & animation, and web & mobile application
+Offers a deep foundation in the main areas of computing, a wide range of available concentrations to pursue specialized knowledge in fields such as cybersecurity, gaming and animation, and web and mobile application

 - BA Computer Science